gcanti/fp-ts/README.md

 The stable version is tested against TypeScript 3.2.4, but should run with TypeScript 2.8.0+ too

 **Note**.
+This library is conceived, tested and is supposed to be consumed by TypeScript with the `strict` flag turned on.

+**Note**.
 If you are running `< typescript@3.0.1` you have to polyfill `unknown`.

 You can use [unknown-ts](https://github.com/gcanti/unknown-ts) as a polyfill.